 Sometimes when we are out hiking with Scouts it seems like they are so focused on getting from here to there that they forget to look around and see the sights.
 If you are out with a goal oriented group and you want them to take some time to explore, consider adding one or more additional hiking activities.
 You’ll find some suggestions below.

 Themed hikes usually involve looking for items which fit a theme or doing something similar.
-Scout Helps has an extensive list of themed hikes.
-Some of my favorite ideas from their list:
+Some ideas:

 - Sound Hike: Hear and identify all sounds heard along the way.